Dacia Duster Review & Prices

 In town

-The new Duster is much smoother to drive in town than the previous model, particularly if you opt for the 1.6-litre hybrid engine - because this allows you to coast along silently on electric power alone.
+We’ve found that this latest Duster is much smoother to drive in town than the previous model, particularly if you opt for the 1.6-litre hybrid engine - because this allows you to coast along silently on electric power alone.
 The other engines aren’t bad, though, and all models benefit from the Duster’s upgraded suspension, which is firmer than it was before.
 Though this means it doesn’t iron out bumps quite as well as a Peugeot 2008, it doesn’t bounce around as much as the old car did, which means a less sickness-inducing ride for your passengers.

 Visibility isn’t the best, thanks to a shallower window line and narrow rear windscreen.
-But all models above the base car do get a reversing camera, and the turning circle and light steering do mean the new Duster is pretty manoeuvrable in town.
+But all models above the base car do get a reversing camera, and the tight turning circle and light steering mean the new Duster is pretty manoeuvrable in town.

 On the motorway